 Thousands of heavy-duty vehicles (HDVs) with NZE natural gas engines have been built and deployed in the U.S. over the last two years.
 However, only about 22 of these are drayage trucks, and they are still undergoing proof of feasibility testing.
+While the NZE natural gas engine is a fully commercial product, proving the engine in the drayage vocation is the specific intent of the demonstration.
 It does seem plausible that hundreds more of these NZE natural gas Class 8 trucks could be manufactured and made available for drayage service over the next few years.
 For example, this is the statement of one mainstream OEM submitted via the OEM survey:

 "We are delivering the NZ product already today.
 We will build and deliver about 700 this year.
-There is virtually no limit on quantity of deliveries for this product given proper lead times."18
+There is virtually no limit on quantity of deliveries for this product given proper lead times."

 In sum, it appears that hundreds of ZE and/or NZE Class 8 tractors could potentially be manufactured and available for port drayage by 2021.
-However, it remains to be seen if sufficient numbers (thousands) could be built in time to replace a large portion of the entire San Pedro Bay Ports drayage fleet.
+However, with respect to ZE platforms, it remains to be seen if sufficient numbers (thousands) could be built in time to replace a large portion of the entire San Pedro Bay Ports drayage fleet.
+With respect to NZE natural gas platforms, the current manufacturing capacity of North American truck manufacturers and engine supplier Cummins Westport would be sufficient to produce the required units, barring constrained manufacturing capacity from high demand for diesel trucks.
 Thus, there is some uncertainty if this parameter is fully achievable in the timeframe of this Assessment.
 However, the Ports recognize that full turnover of the drayage fleet to a mix of ZE and/or NZE fuel-technology platforms will need to occur over a timeframe that exceeds three years.